PhotographyFlow/LSTM-predict-Sunspot-Number/README.md

 # Tensorflow-LSTM

-This is a simple implementation of LSTM model by using tensorFlow for classifying MNIST dataset.
+This is a simple implementation of LSTM model by using tensorflow for classifying MNIST dataset.

 For school, class BADE03.